 Still need ideas?

-The ideas listed above are a few basics to get you started.
-If you feel like you’re going over old ground because you’ve run out of topics, you might be tempted to reduce the frequency of your toolbox talks.
+The toolbox talk topics listed above are a few basics to get you started.
+If you feel like you’re going over old ground because you’ve run out of ideas, you might be tempted to reduce the frequency of your talks.
 We don’t recommend this!

 Toolbox talks are a prime opportunity to improve the communication in your team, educate each other about risks on a daily basis and keep safety at the forefront of everything you do.